 In-app purchases are a great idea for a lot of games, but not all.
 Implemented the right way, an IAP model can result in impressive returns.

-In this article, we cover all the basic things to know about in-app purchases: what they are, the types, pros/cons, and some numbers.
+In this article, we cover all the basic things to know about in-app purchases: what they are, the types, pros/cons, and some statistics.

-You will also learn about IAPs across genres, best practices, and from the examples of top-grossing games.
+You will also learn about IAPs across genres, best practices, and how to avoid common in-app purchase mistakes.

 This option can be introduced at any moment in the game.
 However, a common practice in mobile gaming is to strategically offer in-app purchases in situations where the player needs assistance.